amytakeuchi/Fintech-Product-Analytics/README.md

 4. **Profile each segment** by recency, frequency, monetary, merchant diversity, category diversity, and transaction behavior.

-5. **Validate segments against retention** — the key test is whether segments have different post-baseline retention curves, using Kaplan-Meier retention curves, log-rank tests, 30/60/90-day retention, and optional Cox proportional hazards modeling.
+5. **Validate segments against retention** — the key test is whether segments have different post-baseline retention curves, using Kaplan-Meier retention curves and 30/60/90-day retention.

-**Business question:** Do behavioral segments represent genuinely different lifecycle states that warrant different retention strategies?

 ---